Ben Brading 5 min read

 Supporting decarbonisation

-The expected change in consumer behaviour will also support efforts to decarbonise the national grid by:
+The expected changes in consumer behaviour will also support efforts to decarbonise the national grid by:

 • Encouraging investment in local battery storage – Adding more carbon-neutral backup power capacity.

-Each of these will help reduce the carbon intensity of power supplied on the national grid.
+Each of these measures will help reduce the carbon intensity of power supplied on the national grid.

-To explain how Market-wide Half-Hourly Settlement works, we will look at each element of the energy industry that will change due to the reform.
+To explain how Market-wide Half-Hourly Settlement will work, we will look at each element of the energy industry that will change and compare it with how it currently operates.

 Metering of electricity usage